zoneout215/asreview-makita-multiprocessing/README.md

 * `LICENCE` contains the licence of this repository
 * `README.md` contains the installation instructions and the description of the repository
 * `requirements.txt` contains the list of python packages required for the project
+* `data` contains the mesurements results of the conducted analysis

 ## 0\.
 Prerequisites
+This project was implemented and tested maily on SURF Cloud with Linux OS, so the workflow, which is described below, suits this platform.
+They can be easily adapted to other UNIX-like systems, but it is not guaranteed that they will work on Windows without major changes.
+Hence, we recommend to use Linux OS for this project reproduction.
 This project depends on Python 3.7 or later (python.org/download), and on the following software:

 | Software                    | Name and version           |